The Newcomer's ABC

 Also Important: "Cosplay is not Consent": anyone in a costume is no doubt super-proud of the outfits they've whipped up to wear to the con, but that doesn't mean they want to be plastered all over social media.
 If you'd like to take a photo of someone in costume, or have a selfie with them, make sure you ask first!
 However, if you see an outfit that's particularly amazing or clever, the wearer will probably be happy to accept your compliments, and may even share their methods with you.

 There is usually a dealers room where you can buy books and other Discworld-related merchandise, or sometimes gifts and curios handmade by other fans.
-It's not like the big pop culture expos where the dealers take up most of the space - we typically have about half a dozen dealers.
+It's not like the big pop culture expos where the dealers take up most of the space - we typically have fewer than six dealers.
 The Convention Book has information on the dealers, their location and the times they will be open for business.
 (Note: The Dealer's Room may have a different name connected to the theme.)

 The Australian Discworld Convention welcomes people from all over Roundworld.
 You are welcome here regardless of race, height, worship methods or sleeping arrangements.
 You will encounter people with diverse likes and interests.
 Get in there and soak up something new.
 We show respect to all.